toonvank/AudioBookRequest-ext/README.md

 - Automatic downloading of requests.
 Integrate Prowlarr to use all your existing indexer settings and download clients.
 - Send notifications to your favorite notification service (apprise, gotify, discord, ntfy, etc.).
 - Single image deployment.
 You can deploy and create your first requests in under 5 minutes.
-- SQLite database by default.
-(Watch [#137](https://github.com/markbeep/AudioBookRequest/issues/137) for postgres support)
+- SQLite and Postgres support!
 - Lightweight website.
 No bulky javascript files, allowing you to use the website even on low bandwidth.
 - Mobile friendly.
 Search for books for accept requests on the go!

 ---

 # Getting Started